vincentstradic/kmwebproject/content/post/firstPost.fr.md

 +++
 date = "2018-04-16T11:29:26+00:00"
-title = "Beginning: Kabirou's passport -fr" tags = [
+title = "Beginning: Kabirou's passport - fr" tags = [
     "Kabirou",
     "passport",
-]
+]Â
 +++

 I'll start by establishing some credibility, so that no one has any doubts about the materials presented in this site.
 Please, see the current French passport of Kabirou Mbodje: